- 1 1/4 cups (295ml) of water

 Start the mixer with the whisk attachment on low speed.
 Gradually increase the speed until full.
 Mix on full speed for 3-5 minutes or until stiff peaks form.

-Reduce speed to low and stir in the butter powder mixture just until combined and no lumps are left.
+Reduce speed to low and stir in the frozen butter shreds and whole egg or yolk powder just until combined and no lumps are left.

 Slice and enjoy.

 1 tsp of gelatin can be replaced with 1/4 tsp of xanthan gum.

 Allulose can be reduced.
 If you eliminate it all together try increasing the oven temp to 375-400 degrees in order to get some browning on your loaf.
 Check for doneness before the whole 45 minutes are up.

 Arrowroot can be reduced to 1 tbsp or eliminated for a lower carb count.